Three Questions That Guide the Platform Decision

 The advantages are real.
 Because the CMS is built for your specific workflow, your team works faster and with fewer errors than they would in a generic tool.
 A custom CMS can reflect your exact business logic, approval workflows, and content relationships in ways that WordPress and Wix cannot without significant customisation that becomes expensive to maintain.

 Performance is predictable because you control every aspect of the technology stack.
 There is no plugin or theme code running that you do not know about.
-There is no vendor deciding to change their pricing or discontinue a feature you depend on.
+There is no vendor deciding to change pricing or discontinue a feature you depend on.
 When you build with a custom approach, server configuration, database structure, and application logic all work together in a coherent system that you own outright.

 The disadvantages are equally real.
 A custom CMS requires ongoing developer involvement for updates, security patches, and feature additions.
-If your developer disappears, you have a bespoke system that nobody else can maintain without spending significant time learning how it was built.
+If your developer becomes unavailable, you have a bespoke system that nobody else can maintain without spending significant time learning how it was built.
 Initial build costs are higher because every feature is built from scratch rather than assembled from existing components.

 A custom CMS makes sense when your website has genuinely unusual requirements that cannot be met by standard platforms without extensive customisation, when you have a trusted developer available for ongoing maintenance, and when the long-term cost over three to five years is competitive with the alternatives despite the higher upfront investment.
 If you are weighing this against a WordPress build, it is worth reviewing a more detailed comparison of the two approaches before committing.